 Dr. German Dziebel holds a B.A. in History from St. Petersburg State University (Russia), a Ph.D. in Ethnology from the Peter the Great Museum of Anthropology and Ethnology (St. Petersburg, Russia), an M.A. in Sociology from Central European University (Warsaw, Poland), an M.A. in Anthropology and a Ph.D. in Anthropology from Stanford University (Stanford, California).
 He spent two quarters as an exchange student at the University of Chicago.

-I find Dr. Dziebel's work very satisfying. in part, because he is right that anthropology is the enemy of reductionism.
+Dr. Dziebel is right that anthropology is the enemy of reductionism.
 That is no less true for Biblical Anthropology.
 Application of anthropological principles of study to the data found in the oldest layers of material in the Bible has been my focus for over 30 years.
-This research has rendered significant discoveries and clarified connections between peoples of the archaic world.
-Indeed, my research, like Dr. Dziebel's, hinges mainly on kinship analysis.
-His focus has largely been on the peoples of the Americas.
-Mine on the dispersion of related peoples from the Nile Valley.
+This research has rendered significant discoveries and clarified connections between peoples of the ancient Near East and the Nile Valley. world.
+My research, like Dr. Dziebel's, hinges on kinship analysis.
+His focus has been on the peoples of the Americas.
+Mine on the dispersion of related peoples from the Nile Valley and the marriage and ascendancy pattern of the bliblical Hebrew.

 I find Dziebel's work fascinating because he is tracing connections from the Americas to the Old World which I believe can be explained by the movement of archaic populations out of the Nile Valley between 20,000 and 10,000 years ago.
 Dziebel, on the other hand, believes that modern humans originated in the Americas.